gpadolina/DeepLearning-notes/DeepLearning/Fundamentals of Machine Learning.md

 * *K-fold validation*: With this approach, you split your data into K partitions of equal size.
 For each partition i, train a model on the remaining K-1 partitions, and evaluate it on partition i.
 Your final score is then the averages of the K scores obtained.
 This method is helpful when the performance of your model shows significant variance based on your train-test split.
 Like hold-out validation, this method doesn't exempt you from using a distinct validation set for model calibration.
+* *Iterated K-fold validation with shuffling*: This one is for situations in which you have relatively little data available and you need to evaluate your model as precisely as possible.
+It consists of applying K-fold validation multiple times, shuffling the data every time before splitting it K ways.